-In an official Tweet, Nintendo claimed that the analysis on the profit done by Bloomberg was “incorrect”.
+In an official Tweet, Nintendo claimed that the Bloomberg profit analysis was “incorrect”.
 The full tweet reads, “A news report on July 15, 2021(JST) claimed that the profit margin of the Nintendo Switch (OLED Model) would increase compared to the Nintendo Switch.
 To ensure correct understanding among our investors and customers, we want to make clear that the claim is incorrect.”

 Moreover, Nintendo president Shuntaro Furukawa said, “While we are aware there has been covered to that effect, we cannot comment in regards to speculation and rumors about new hardware or software.
 It would spoil the surprise for consumers and is against the interests of our shareholders, so we are withholding any discussion.”

-Although claiming that the profit margin cited by the analysts at Bloomberg is incorrect, the company, as of now, is refusing to disclose any information regarding the new hardware or software.
+Although claiming that the profit margin cited by the analysts at Bloomberg is incorrect, the company is refusing to disclose any information regarding the new hardware or software.

 Furthermore, Nintendo also addressed the rumor regarding the Switch Pro model: “We also want to clarify that we just announced that Nintendo Switch(OLED Model) will launch in October 2021, and have no plans for launching any other model at this time.”